This post may contain affiliate links. Please read my disclosure and privacy policy.

 Notes

-Nuts: Other nuts, such as pecans, almonds or cashews, or seeds, or pepitas (green pumpkin seeds) can be used in place of the walnuts.
+Nuts: Other nuts, such as pecans, almonds or cashews, or seeds, such as pepitas (green pumpkin seeds) or sunflower seed kernels, can be used in place of the walnuts.

 Storage: Store the cooled bread in an airtight container at room temperature for 2 days, the refrigerator for 1 week or freezer for 6 months.